Dylandk10/calculator-app/README.md

 # calculator-app
-basic calculator app using vanilla javascript
+basic calculator app using vanilla javascript and node.js for weekly budget reports.
-This is a basic calculator app made with vanilla JavaScript.

 I didn't spend anytime with CSS yet, so the UI looks bad but the app works as intended.